HE Student Class Winners

 There will be two classes, one aimed at students (p2p - from Primary Schools to post graduate educational establishments) and the other open to all BCS members.

-Your entry should be a single PowerPoint screen relating to “e-Learning for sustainability”.
+Your entry should be a single PowerPoint screen relating to “How the e-learning and Internet can encourage reuse”.
 Examples of topics could relate to gaining skills, or encouraging good practice.

 The authors of winning entries will receive a certificate.